Am I the Only One Who Watched Terminator?

 Feb 10, 2025

 AI is getting the nukes now.
 Cool, cool, cool.
-And Google has quietly deleted a key section from its AI Principles, the pledge against developing AI for weapons or surveillance tech.
+Google quietly deleted a key section from its AI Principles, the pledge against developing AI for weapons or surveillance tech.

 TL;DR Takeaways